Skip to content

 Household Products

-• Personal Care Products: Items like shampoos, lotions, and deodorants can contain parabens and synthetic fragrances.
+• Personal care items: Shampoos, lotions, and deodorants can harbor parabens and synthetic fragrances—some of which act as endocrine disruptors.

 Environmental Exposure